Study: Minimum wage hikes raise crime

 Furthermore, the number of workers paid minimum wage or less has been dropping.
-For instance, in 2010, workers paid at the minimum wage level or less made up 6.0% of all hourly-paid workers (4.4 million) but in 2019, the number was just 1.9% (1.6 million).
-These estimates do not include tips, overtime pays, or commissions which may raise pay substantially in some instances.
+For instance, in 2010, workers paid at the minimum wage level or less made up six percent of all hourly-paid workers (4.4 million) but in 2019, the number was just 1.9 percent (1.6 million).
+These estimates do not include tips, overtime pays or commissions, which may raise pay substantially in some instances.
 This means the number of workers paid minimum wage or less is likely much lower.

 A new player has entered the game of the Democratic Party’s search for an alternative to President Biden for 2024’s presidential election: none other than our own Governor, Tim Walz:…